soarlab/lgbtq-problem-set/README.md

 ### Set Logic Problems

 #### Problem S1 *(pairs with Factoid 6)*
-Imagine you've created an algorithm for automatically writting sappy love letters.
+Imagine you've created an algorithm for automatically writing sappy love letters.
 Such an algorithm might work (sort of like the game *Mad Libs*) by generating letter templates and replacing blank spaces with words drawn from collections of amorous terminology.
 For example, consider the template sentence, *S = "My LABEL, you have made me the most ADJECTIVE LABEL in the PLACE."* where *LABEL* is any member of the set *L = {dear, wife, husband, partner}*, *ADJECTIVE* is any member of the set *A = {enamored, overjoyed, fortunate}*, and *PLACE* is any member of the set *P = {world, galaxy, entirety of spacetime}*.
 * How many different possible variations of the given example sentence, *S*, could your algorithm produce?
 * How does your above answer change depending on whether repeated words are allowed?